About InMenlo

 Note: InMenlo co-founder Chris Gulker passed away on October 27, 2010.

-• Scott Loftesness has lived in Menlo Park for over 15 years and is a big fan of most things Menlo.
-By day, he’s a payments strategy consultant at Glenbrook Partners (on Alma St. across from the Menlo Park Caltrain station).
-Most days, he frequents Cafe Borrone for either breakfast or lunch.
-During their morning walks together several years ago, Scott learned a lot about photography from Chris Gulker – especially about the power of black and white!
-These days one of his passions is street photography – see his personal blog.
+• Scott Loftesness has lived in Menlo Park for many years and is a big fan of most things Menlo.
+Before retiring, he was a payments strategy consultant at Glenbrook Partners.
+During their morning walks together one several years, Scott learned a lot about photography from Chris Gulker — especially about the power of black and white!
+No longer active with InMenlo, these days one of his passions is street photography – see his personal blog.

 See Scott’s articles here on InMenlo.

 • Irene Searles is an East Coast transplant who first landed in San Francisco to work for Citigroup Private Bank.
 She took a break from financial services to attend the California Culinary Academy and spent a short time as the Pastry Chef at Ristorante Vivande in Pacific Heights.
-She returned to Citigroup to open the bank’s Silicon Valley office, moving to Menlo Park 15 years ago.
-Now a stay-at-home mother of two children, who attend Hillview and M-A, she is exploring a renewed interest in photography.
+Now a Woodside resident, she has had a number of exhibits at Flea Street.exploring a renewed interest in photography.
 Observes Irene: “Contributing to InMenlo is an amazing way to see and share all of the interesting people, activities and events around town.”

 See Irene’s articles and her photography here on InMenlo.

 • InMenlo contributor Laura HamiltonLaura Hamilton moved to Menlo Park from the Midwest about a decade ago, first to the Willows and now Ladera.
-She and her family were drawn to Menlo Park’s location between San Francisco and Silicon Valley.
-They felt it was a great place to raise a family – the community has been an amazing environment for her young children.
+She and her family were drawn to Menlo Park’s location between San Francisco and Silicon Valley because they felt it was a great place to raise their children.
 She worked in the commercial photography business for over 10 years and now has a portrait business that occupies much of her time.
 She loves photographing children and families.

 See Laura’s photography here on InMenlo.